wostzone/hubapi-go/README.md

-# WoST Hub Services Library
+# WoST Hub Server Library

 This repository provides a library with definitions and methods to provide services as part of the WoST Hub.
 For developing clients of the Hub see 'hubclient-go'.